Eligibility and timing

 Intensive language courses

-Most exchange partners in non-English speaking countries offer intensive language courses before their semester begins as part of the orientation programme.
+Most exchange partners in non-English speaking countries offer intensive language courses before their semester begins as part of orientation.
+Please ensure you check whether these courses are mandatory or optional.